The PS4 Pro is a massive change from the consoles we've seen before.

 The downside is that not all of it will be native 4K, but Sony has also baked in a number of clever upscaling technologies to the new console to act as a stopgap.

 But is it worth the upgrade?
 The answer to that question will depend entirely on what kind of TV you own.

-The Pro is like a 2016 model iPhone; it’s hands down shinier, faster and prettier than last year’s model.
+The Pro is like new iPhone model; it’s hands down shinier, faster and prettier than last year’s model.
 Likewise, the PS4 Pro is truly the best gaming console Sony has ever created.
 It’s capable of playing games in 4K HDR, sometimes at a higher framerate.
 And for that reason, if you haven’t purchased a PlayStation 4 already, the PlayStation 4 Pro is an excellent all-around system.